OpenSILEX/phis-docs-community/docs/community.md

 - Groups

-Those field are highlighted below with the `(Admin only)` tag. if they remain empty, a person and not a user is created.
+Those field are highlighted below with the `(Admin only)` tag. if the field **Password** remains empty, a person without a Phis account is created.
+Otherwise, a Phis user is created.
+At any time, a person without an account can be changed into a user by an administrator modifying its **Password** field after clicking on the <span class="btn btn-primary">Update</span> button above its information sheet.

 `Email`.
 The email address used to uniquely identify a person.

-used as **username** in the case of a person that is also a Phis user.
+In the case of a person that is also a Phis user, the email provided is used as **username**.
+For now, the email provided does not necessarily have to be an existing email address: there's no check or email confirmation asked for.

 `Password (Admin only)`.
-Admin only.
-If you ...
-When left blank, a person without a Phis account is created, otherwise a user is created. user or not
+If this field is left blank, a person without a Phis account is created, otherwise a user is created.

-*todo*
-not necessarily existing email adress no check by mail from person to user: possible if a awner user updates the person account
+The new user is provided with a potentially temporary password which can be modified.

 `First Name`.
 Given Name (Forename) of the person.